 Ordinance No. ______

+THIS ORDINANCE HAS NOT BEEN CROSSREFERENCED AGAINST THE REST OF THE TOWN CODE.
+A FULL ANALYSIS WILL NEED TO BE PERFORMED BECAUSE TITLES AND CHAPTERS HAVE CHANGED.

 AN ORDINANCE FOR THE PURPOSE OF REPEALING AND RESTATING TITLE 17 OF THE TOWN OF DAYTON CODE